guijoazeiro/conversion-microservice/README.md

 - Node.js installed on the system
 - FFmpeg installed on the system
 - Redis installed and running on the system
-- MongoDB installed and running on the system
+- PostgreSQL installed and running on the system

 ## Quick Start with Docker (Recommended)